Cute Crochet Bralette Free Pattern

 Figure 6.
 Centre gore crochet pattern.

-Top edge of the bralette and straps
+Top Edge of the Crochet Bralette and Straps

-Add the final touch to the top edge of the bralette by inserting crab stitches (reverse single crochet stitches) along the top edge.
+Add the final touch to the top edge of the crochet bralette by inserting crab stitches (reverse single crochet stitches) along the top edge.
 In this step, straps are also crocheted but instructions for the lace edges of the straps are presented later in this pattern post.

 Start the crab stitch edge from the left wing (from your perspective) from the wing row number 25.
 Insert crab stitches along the edge to the right until you reach the top part of the left cup.
 Now, crochet the first strap: chain 132 and insert 131 slip stitches back to the start of the strap.
 Then, continue inserting crab stitches along the right edge of the left cup, the center gore and the left edge of the right cup until you reach the top part of the right cup.
 Crochet the second strap the same way as the first one.
 Finally, insert crab stitches along the right edge of the right cup and along the right wing part until the wing row 25.
 Cut the yarn and weave in the ends.